cortinico/cortinico.github.io/_posts/2019-01-17-jetifier-reverse.md

 ./bin/jetifier-standalone -r -i AppIntro-v5.1.0.aar -o deJetified.aar
 ```

 That's it!
-Your `.aar` is now de-jetified and can be integrated in your app.
+Your `.aar` is now de-jetified and can be integrated into your app.
-To actually use it you also need the `.pom` file where all the library dependency are listed.
+To actually use it you also need the `.pom` file where all the library dependencies are listed.

-For AppIntro for example we have those dependencies in the [pom file](https://jitpack.io/com/github/paolorotolo/AppIntro/v5.1.0/AppIntro-v5.1.0.aar):
+For AppIntro, for example, we have those dependencies in the [pom file](https://jitpack.io/com/github/paolorotolo/AppIntro/v5.1.0/AppIntro-v5.1.0.aar):

 ```xml
 <dependencies>